MA, BA (hons), MBACP, FHEA

 I seek to create a safe and non-judgemental space where the therapy takes place through a warm and genuine relationship, assisting the client in developing healthier and more sustainable self-support and external support systems.
 My work with clients includes managing depression and anxiety, relationship breakdown, loss and bereavement, post-abortion grief, social anxiety, and identity change, particularly with new mothers.
 I also work with couples, where work includes managing conflict, supporting communication, and over-coming barriers to sex and intimacy.

-Alongside therapeutic work I am a lecturer for the Open University in undergraduate modules of the Health and Social Care BA programme, including Mental Health in the Community and Supporting Wellbeing in Children and Young People.
-Most of my current therapeutic work is online, reflecting my own life of balancing work with Tilia, lecturing, and being a Mum.
+I am tutor and supervisor on the CPCAB Counselling Diploma for Heart and Mind, and co-founded the Network for Younger Counsellors and Psychotherapists.
+Prior to therapeutic work I was Head of Student Support at a HE College, and a lecturer for the Open University, teaching on their Mental Health and Community and Supporting Wellbeing in Children and Young People modules.
 I live in Tooting, SW London with my husband and two children, and can regularly be found strolling South London parks with reusable coffee cup in hand!